 Additional Information

-Information on the welcome circle program
+Information on the Sponsor circle program

-We will be helping a refugee family become established in the community within their first six months in the U.S. Refugees are defined as individuals having a well-founded fear of persecution in their home countries who seek the protection of the international community to provide them with safety and security.
+We are currently helping a refugee family become established in the community within their first six months in the U.S. Refugees are defined as individuals having a well-founded fear of persecution in their home countries who seek the protection of the international community to provide them with safety and security.
 Each year, the United States admits a defined number of particularly meritorious refugees who are carefully vetted.
 They come to the United States with full immigrant legal status, are granted work permits and social security cards, and are on the road to citizenship.

 Volunteers welcome the family, orient them to the new environment and provide help with: